Declutter your digital life to reduce daily anxiety

 Does digital clutter cause anxiety?

-A digital declutter is the intentional process of deleting unused apps, unsubscribing from junk emails, and organizing your files to regain mental clarity and focus.
+Digital decluttering is the intentional process of removing useless apps, unsubscribing to spam emails, and tidying up your files to restore mental clarity and focus.

-Why is doomscrolling so bad for mental health?
+Why doomscrolling is so detrimental for your mental health

-Constantly scrolling through negative news triggers your brain’s primal survival instincts, flooding your nervous system with cortisol and significantly worsening feelings of anxiety.
+Constantly reading through unpleasant news triggers your brain’s fundamental survival instincts, dumping cortisol into your nervous system and massively increasing anxiety.

-A highly effective digital detox or reset can last anywhere from 24 hours to a full 30 days, allowing your brain’s reward system enough time to reset from constant dopamine hits.
+A very effective digital detox or digital reset can range anywhere from 24 hours and a full 30 days.
+Just long enough for your brain’s reward system to reset from all of the regular hits of dopamine.

 Newsletter Updates